 A manager is about to oversee the mass production of a new tire model in her factory, and she would like to estimate what proportion of these tires will be rejected through quality control.
 The quality control team has monitored the last three tire models produced by the factory, failing 1.7% of tires in the first model, 6.2% of the second model, and 1.3% of the third model.
 The manager would like to examine enough tires to estimate the failure rate of the new tire model to within about 1% with a 90% confidence level.
 There are three different failure rates to choose from.
 Perform the sample size computation for each separately, and identify three sample sizes to consider.
+Go to the preceding footnote link for the Guided Practice solution.

-The sample sizes vary widely in Guided Practice 6.8.
+Example problem: The sample sizes vary widely in Guided Practice 6.8.
 Which of the three would you suggest using?
 What would influence your choice?

-We could examine which of the old models is most like the new model, then choose the corresponding sample size.
+Solution to the example: We could examine which of the old models is most like the new model, then choose the corresponding sample size.
 Or if two of the previous estimates are based on small samples while the other is based on a larger sample, we might consider the value corresponding to the larger sample.
 There are also other reasonable approaches.